harryheros/OsNova/README.md

 ![Platform](https://img.shields.io/badge/Platform-BIOS%20%7C%20UEFI-orange.svg)
 ![Language](https://img.shields.io/badge/language-bash-black.svg)

-High-performance automated Linux reinstall tool for VPS and bare-metal servers.
+AutoLinux is a high-performance Linux provisioning and reinstall tool designed for VPS and bare-metal servers.

-AutoLinux is a unified Linux reinstall script focused on predictable behavior, fast execution, and practical compatibility across common VPS and server environments.

-It supports both Debian and Ubuntu, works with legacy BIOS and modern UEFI systems, and is designed for operators who prefer a reinstall workflow that is transparent, deterministic, and field-tested.

-AutoLinux follows an IPv4-first deployment model, with best-effort IPv6 restoration when valid IPv6 parameters can already be detected from the source system.
+It provides a deterministic and automated way to reinstall Debian or Ubuntu systems using official upstream resources, without requiring provider rescue environments.

 ---